-Whether you want to add the extra tid bit of information in your causes (e.g. the “using cell phone” part) really depends on how relevant the particular threat could be to other situations.
+Whether you want to add the extra tidbit of information to your causes (e.g. the “using a cell phone” part) really depends on how relevant the particular threat could be to other situations.
 If it doesn't add value - don't include it.

 3 – Root Causes Need to Be Active

 One way we can tell the difference between a weak control and a root cause is that, in general, weak controls are passive contributors.
 For example “lack of training” is a poor root cause because it is not actively working in the situation.

 The trick here is that you should be very suspect of any root cause that is a negative statement, such as the “lack” of something.
 When I see great bowtie analysis root causes, they often begin with active verbs like “Collapse of...”, “Accumulation of...”, “Failure to…”

 - How to Conduct Root Cause Analysis in Aviation SMS